-The M/V AL SALAM BOCCACCIO 98, was a Panama registered ropax vessel, which sank on 3 February, 2006, at approximately 01.33 hours Egypt local time (23.33 hours UTC on February 02, 2006), during a journey across the Red Sea, a short international voyage, where she departed from the Port of Duba, Saudi Arabia, with destination to Safaga, Egypt.
+The M/S AL SALAM BOCCACCIO 98, was a Panama registered ropax vessel, which sank on 3 February, 2006, at approximately 01.33 hours Egypt local time (23.33 hours UTC on February 02, 2006), during a journey across the Red Sea, a short international voyage, where she departed from the Port of Duba, Saudi Arabia, with destination to Safaga, Egypt.

 It was suggested that (i) a fire broke out in the main RO-RO cargo space - garage - in the ship's superstructure (car deck), that (ii) water of the spray fire extinguishing system used to extinguish the fire could not escape, as (iii) the scuppers were blocked and that (iv) the weight of this water caused the vessel to capsize and sink and (v) that >1 000 persons drowned.

 The International Maritime Organization, IMO, has described the incident at its web page.
-IMO does not mention that the Egyptian president of El Salam Maritime Transport Co, manager of the vessel, was later sentenced to seven years in prison in connection with the incident or that at no time during the incidient the ship contacted the office at Cairo by radio.
+IMO does not mention that the Egyptian president of El Salam Maritime Transport Co, manager and owner of the vessel, was later sentenced to seven years in prison in connection with the incident or that at no time during the incidient the ship contacted the office at Cairo by radio.

 The following areas of the vessel are of interest to understand the incident: